wllm-rbnt/fft_process/README.md

 being the offset of a char in that log line and y the value of this char expressed as an integer.

-The idea behind this proof of concept is to apply FFT to log lines and keep their most significant components in order to identify and classify them.
+The idea is to apply FFT to log lines and keep their most significant components in order to identify and classify them.

 Incoming log lines could then be matched against interesting pre-defined regions of a n-dimensional space, n being the number of significant components